KankakeeCommunityCollege/recover-newsroom/_posts/2021-07-28-fall-2021-funds-for-students.md

 ![](/uploads/caic-logo228x150.png){: .float-image-right width="228" height="150"}This is an excellent opportunity to enroll for FREE in a program that leads to high paying jobs that are in demand\!

 Learn more and get started: [skills.kcc.edu](http://skills.kcc.edu), [manderson@kcc.edu](mailto:manderson@kcc.edu), or phone 815-802-8873.
-The director of the program, Mark Anderson, will personally talk with you.
+The director of the program, Mark Anderson, will personally contact you.

 &nbsp;The One Workforce Program is brought to you through a U.S. Department of Labor Grant and our partner, Calumet Area Industrial Commission.